-C. Respite Hospice Care
+C. Inpatient Respite Hospice Care

-Short-term inpatient respite hospice care is provided in an approved inpatient hospice facility, hospital or nursing home for no more than 5 consecutive days for any given episode of respite.
-It is allowed to relieve family member's/enrollee's or other primary caregivers of the primary caregiving duties.
-A primary caregiver is an individual, designated by the member/enrollee, who is responsible for the 24-hour care and support of the member/enrollee in his or her home.
+Short-term inpatient respite hospice care is provided in an approved inpatient hospice facility, hospital or nursing home for no more than five consecutive days per episode.
+It is allowed to relieve family members/enrollees or other primary caregivers of the primary caregiving duties.
+A primary caregiver is an individual, designated by the member/enrollee, who is responsible for the 24 hour care and support of the member/enrollee in his or her home.
 A primary caregiver is not required to elect hospice if it has been determined by the hospice team that the member/enrollee is safe at home alone at the time of the election.